Infant & Toddler Classes

 Our students who are between 2 and 2.5 years old at the start of the

 school year enter the Robins classroom.
-Even more than before, these friends are ready to get active and soak up as much as they can.
+More than ever, these friends are ready to get active and soak up as much as they can.
 As fine motor skills develop, Robins students hone pencil- holding, and other more complex skills like unscrewing lids and carefully turning pages of a book.
 Robins friends love morning meetings and more group lessons on creative and nature- inspired themes.

 Robins teachers encourage